OCS Heritage Center / Wigle Hall

-The Heritage Center is located in Wigle Hall, across the street from the OCS Battalion, in Fort Benning, Georgia.
+The Heritage Center is located in Wigle Hall, across the street from the OCS Battalion, in Fort Moore, Georgia.
 It is open to candidates and the public, but a reservation is required.
 Contact the Commandant of OCS

 History of the Heritage Center

 Have you ever been to the Plain at West Point?
 You see statues of Grant and Lee, Black Jack Pershing, MacArthur, Eisenhower, and Patton—all icons of our county’s military greatness and rightfully so.
 At Fort Moore in the OCS area, what did we have?
 This is the question I asked two years ago.
 Since then your OCS Alumni Association Board of Directors has aimed to establish the legacy of OCS and its graduates for future generations.

 Our first effort was the Memorial Walk where we honor our graduates, all of whom have demonstrated competence, courage, and sacrifice.
 We honor our fellow graduates who earned the Medal of Honor.
 We honor past graduating classes.
 We honor the units we served in.
 We honor our battle buddies.